Eug-Chua/llm_trading_arena/FINDINGS.md

 - **Downside Capture < 100%** = Model protected capital during declines (good risk management)
 - **Downside Capture > 100%** = Model lost more than the coin's decline (poor timing or over-leveraged)

-### Key Insights from Market Context

-Given the market environment (Section 4):
-- **XRP (+4.72% total)** was the only strong performer - models that identified and rode this trend would show high XRP upside capture
-- **BTC (+0.07% flat)** - choppy, range-bound price action makes timing critical
-- **SOL, DOGE, BNB (highest volatility, 1.50-1.53%)** - more trading opportunities but requiring precise timing
-- **All models traded 100% long positions** - downside capture ratios will be high (didn't short to profit from declines)

 ### Expected Patterns

 Based on overall performance (Section 2):